Aliases for C4BPA Gene

 GeneCards Summary for C4BPA Gene

 C4BPA (Complement Component 4 Binding Protein Alpha) is a Protein Coding gene.
-Diseases associated with C4BPA include bleeding disorder, platelet-type, 15 and acute poststreptococcal glomerulonephritis.
-Among its related pathways are Complement and coagulation cascades and Immune System.
-GO annotations related to this gene include poly(A) RNA binding.
-An important paralog of this gene is ENSG00000276911.
+Diseases associated with C4BPA include Protein S Deficiency and Acute Poststreptococcal Glomerulonephritis.
+Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
+An important paralog of this gene is CSMD3.

 Controls the classical pathway of complement activation.
 It binds as a cofactor to C3b/C4b inactivator (C3bINA), which then hydrolyzes the complement fragment C4b.
 It also accelerates the degradation of the C4bC2a complex (C3 convertase) by dissociating the complement fragment C2a.
 Alpha chain binds C4b.
 It interacts also with anticoagulant protein S and with serum amyloid P component.